Degradability of Fermionic Gaussian Channels

 In this Supplementary Material we collect some simple statements and details of the proofs used in the main text.
 After some useful general lemmas on the properties of block matrices we provide technical details for the proof of the degradability theorem.
 We conclude with stating and proving an extremality theorem for fermionic Gaussian states.
+All equations and lemmas of the Supplementary Material are labeled with an ``S'' in front, other labels refer to the main text.